 Rotator Cuff Tears: Surgical Treatment Options

-The following article provides in-depth information about surgical treatment for rotator cuff injuries, and is a continuation of the article "Rotator Cuff Tears."
+The following article provides in-depth information about surgical treatment for rotator cuff injuries and is a continuation of the article "Rotator Cuff Tears."
 For a good introduction to the topic of rotator cuff injuries, please refer to Rotator Cuff Tears .

-Surgery to repair a torn rotator cuff most often involves re-attaching the tendon to the head of humerus (upper arm bone).
+Surgery to repair a torn rotator cuff most often involves re-attaching the tendon to the head of the humerus (upper arm bone).
 A partial tear, however, may need only a trimming or smoothing procedure called a debridement.
 A complete tear is repaired by stitching the tendon back to its original site on the humerus.